-The vCenter Server Appliance now provides vCenter High Availability with vSphere 6.5 onwards.
+The vCenter Server Appliance now provides vCenter High Availability (HA) with vSphere 6.5 onwards.
 By implementing vCenter HA you can protect your vCenter from host and hardware failures, and significantly reduce down time during patching due to the active / standby nature of the vCenter cluster.
 In vSphere 6.7 Update 1 onwards the vCenter HA configuration is simplified, see Configuring vCenter 6.7 High Availability for more information.

 The vCenter HA architecture is made up of the components in the vSphere image below.
 The vCenter Server Appliance is cloned out to create passive and witness nodes.
 Updated data is replicated between the active and passive nodes.
 In the event of an outage to the active vCenter the passive vCenter automatically assumes the active role and identity.
 Management connections still route to the same IP address and FQDN, however they have now failed over to the replica node.
 When the outage is resolved and the vCenter that failed comes back online; it then takes on the role of the passive node, and receives replication data from the active vCenter Server.

 - vCenter HA was introduced with the vCenter Server Appliance 6.5

 - The vCenter deployment size should be at least small, and therefore 4 vCPU 16 GB RAM

 - The hosts should be running at least ESXi 5.5

 - The management network should be configured with a static IP address and reachable FQDN

 - SSH should be enabled on the VCSA

 - A port group for the HA network is required on each ESXi host

 - The HA network must be on a different subnet to the management network